BabylonJS/Documentation/content/features/featuresDeepDive/materials/shaders/introToShaders.md

 ![Shader Code](/img/how_to/Shaders/shade3.jpg)

-## Putting Shader Code inBabylon.js
+## Putting Shader Code in Babylon.js

 Here are four ways of putting shader code into your scene: